tidymodels/infer/TO-DO.md

 - Implement theoretical distributions for bootstrap distributions
 - Create `resources.md` with links to slides/talks/workshops given about `infer`
 - Add Lionel's vis checking package ([`vdiffr`](https://github.com/lionel-/vdiffr)) to `visualize()` tests
-- Shading for Confidence Intervals in `visualize()` (Mine would prefer green for CI and red for p-values)
-    - `direction = "between"` to get the green shading?
 - Determine whether `calculate()` should be where the `set_params()` function is called instead of in `specify()`
 - Need to also add parameters to wrapper functions so that randomization